sem CLI Reference#

 command works with resources, you will need to specify a

-So, in order to get the list of the available projects for the current user under the active organization, you should execute the following command:
+So, in order to get a list of the available projects for the current user within the active organization, you should execute the following command:

 sem get project

-Similarly, the next command returns the list of the names of the available secrets for the current user under the active organization:
+Similarly, the next command returns a list of the names of the available secrets for the current user within the active organization:

 sem get secret